jfxueX/bash/commands/local/sed.md

     sed: -e expression #1, char 3: missing command

-Also, you don't need to, but I recommend that you place a space after the pattern and the command.
+Also, you don't need to, but <font color=#1589f0>I recommend that you place a space after the pattern and the command</font>.
 This will help you distinquish between flags that modify the pattern matching, and commands to execute after the pattern is matched.
 Therefore I recommend this style:

     sed '/PATTERN/ p' file